 - GEO: indicate your location and track medical facilities nearby.

 - Payments: payment immediately after the meeting (credit card, debit card).

-- Rating system: the possibility to evaluate the professionalism of a specialist and study reviews of other people.
+- Rating system: the possibility to evaluate a specialist’s professionalism and study other people’s reviews.

 Required functionality for the professional (doctor):

 - Account: registration on the platform, indicating specialty, experience, and work directions.

 - Schedule: planning online appointments according to current requests.